HSOFEUP/431homework/README.md

 6. Use headings to indicate the question being solved.
 Then leave a blank line before continuing with text.
 7. Avoid repeating Dr. Love's questions verbatim.
 8. Use the approach laid out in the [YOURNAME-hw_template.Rmd](https://github.com/THOMASELOVE/431homework/blob/master/YOURNAME-hw_template.Rmd) file posted above.
+9. Your life will be far happier if you use an R Project every time you open R to do work.
+Just start your R Studio session with File ...
+New Project or File ...
+Open Project, as appropriate.
+We recommend that you use a separate R project for each homework assignment.

 More details available in the Assignments themselves, and the [Course Syllabus](https://thomaselove.github.io/431syllabus)